GregoryBWilson/UFOs/README.md

 - It is not mobile ready
 - Add key word search of the Comments section...
 - Add AND or OR search capability.
-Logicals in input fields
+Logical in input fields would be great
 - Add dropdowns for available choices
 - Button to clear all filters
+- A statistical search would be very good like
+  - what data had the most sightings regardless of location
+  - which city/state has the most reports
+  - grouping the list by statistics would be good for finding patterns